-Bex’s songs are mostly inspired by personal experience and cover all sorts of topics including love, life, hate, spiders, cider, politics, children, litter, the internet and idiots.
+Bex’s style has been described as 'wonky folk' and her songs are mostly inspired by personal experience, covering all sorts of topics including love, life, hate, spiders, cider, politics, parenthood, litter, the internet and idiots.
 In 2016 the duo released their debut EP, From Where I Stand, which has gained airplay on BBC Suffolk Introducing and other local stations.

 Freda has since semi-retired and instead Georgie the Kala soprano and Berti the Kala baritone generally appear at gigs, and sometimes the piano (Red Fred the Korg) and a dulcimer named Dolly come out to play too.
 The latest addition to the family is a stunning Kala resonator tenor named Dotty.

 As well as original songs, Bex and Freda perform covers, which are usually given the Bex treatment.
 The duo can also appear in various formats, with ukuleles or piano, with percussion or without, and playing originals or covers.
 Or all of the above!

 Bex and Jim both previously played in another band, and have many years' performance experience.